 Patients can expect swelling, discomfort and bruising for several days after their surgery, but this can easily be managed with the right pain medication.
 The compression garment that is applied will need to be worn for a few weeks to aid healing and enhance your results.
 Dr Perron will also provide you with additional advice that will improve your recovery experience, such as how to sleep to avoid applying pressure to your incisions.

 There is some degree of risk involved with any type of surgical procedure.
 Minor bleeding, bruising, infection, wound healing problems, and some pain are all common after cosmetic surgery.
 The specific risks associated with brachioplasty include the following:

 - Asymmetry in size and contour

 - Fluid accumulation in the back of the arms

 - Irregular skin

 - Numbness around the back of the arm

 Not everyone is a good candidate for a brachioplasty.
-Dr. Perron can discuss your specific circumstances and expectations, and help decide what is best for you.
+Dr Perron will discuss your specific circumstances and expectations with you so that you can decide on the best option for you.

 The average Brachioplasty procedure starts at about $4,000, but what a patient is looking to achieve will make the final cost different for everyone.
 For example, not all patients will need to incorporate liposuction, so this would reduce the final cost of an arm lift.
 Hospital and anaesthetist fees are other factors that will alter the final cost.
 If the patient is experiencing rashes and underarm ulceration due to excess skin on the arms, there is a chance that Medicare and private health insurance will cover a portion of the costs of this procedure – the surgery has to be deemed medically necessary to qualify for a rebate.